How to Find Out if a Personal Trainer Is Certified

 Who covers your lost wages, pain and suffering, and other expenses?
 If the trainer has a liability insurance policy, then a settlement may be able to cover those losses.

-Probably the bulk of personal training clients make a simply inquire about pricing and then decide “yes or no” on sessions.
+Probably the bulk of personal training clients make a simple inquiry about pricing and then decide “yes or no” on sessions.